olivierdalang/docker-certbot/README.md

 Set `EMAIL` and `DOMAIN` accordingly.

-Set `STAGING` to `true` to get real certificates (but first : check that it works, as you may hit API limit quickly if anything goes wrong).
+Set `MODE` to `production` to get real certificates (but first : check that it works, as you may hit API limit quickly if anything goes wrong).
+You can also set it to `disabled` to skip completely letsencrypt (you'd only get the self-signed certificates, which can be enough for development).

 Set `HOOK` to the command to be run after succesful renewal.
 This allows to reload/restart the webservers.
 The container has access to the main docker socket and can thus run the same docker commands as the host.